jmadala/workshop-cultivating-coders/README.md

 [pods]: https://raw.githubusercontent.com/thedigitalgarage/workshop-cultivating-coders/master/po_w_pods.png

 As resources are deployed to Digital Garage, the status circle will change.
 When the circles are green, you know your application has been deployed.
-Once deployment is complete, click the link titled: **NODEJS-MONGODB-EXAMPLE**.
+It should take about 4 minutes to fully deploy this project.
+Once completed, click the link titled: **NODEJS-MONGODB-EXAMPLE**.

 __Congratulations!
 You have just deployed your first application, "Hello World" on the Digital Garage!__